infazz/imagemagick-engine/readme.txt

 2. Administration interface

 == Changelog ==

+= 1.3.2-beta1 =
+* Tested with WP 3.3-beta2
+* Use WordPress version of jQuery UI progressbar if available
+* Split plugin init into early and late part
+* Fix PHP notice (in initial plugin configuration)

+= 1.3.1 =
+* Tested with WP 3.2.1
+* Bugfix: escape '^' character on Windows (thanks to alx359)
+* clean up IM command line argument handling a bit

+= 1.3.0 =
+* Tested agains WP 3.2
+* Fix JS to be compatible with jQuery 1.6
+* Remove some PHP notices
+* Change command line limit values to specifik byte amounts (instead of "mb") for compatability with really old IM versions
+* Handle open_basename restrictions better
+* Handle older versions (pre 6.3.1) of PHP Imagick class
+* IM and WordPress compute aspect ratio slightly differently, force the WP values

 = 1.2.3 =
 * Fix bug in resize all images handling, also remove some PHP notices.
 Thanks to Andreas Kleinschmidt for the report